 What is going on in Sherzad District?
-Part 2

 This is what real poverty looks like.
 Remember these kids who stand little chance of reaching adulthood the next time you hear NPR or CBS or the racial grievance mongers carrying on about the poor in America.

 Also destroyed 25 years ago - how do we expect the farmers to get their produce and livestock to market over this?
 What the hell have we been doing for the past seven years?
-I watchd the tallest building in the world go up in Dubai, with about 300 other super sky scrappers over the past four years but we can't even repair a few stone bridges in seven years.
+I watchd the tallest building in the world go up in Dubai, with about 300 other super sky scrappers over the past four years but we can't even repair a few stone bridges in seven; check that, make it 14 years?

-They asked if he could declare himself as a white American and I said sure although he obviously would not be the democratic candidate if he self identified as a white man.
-They asked why that would be true.are not all the democratic leaders white men?
-I explained that you are not supposed to notice that which probably makes as much sense to them as it does to me but I was growing tired of trying to explain the unexplainable.
-What followed was (I think) a long discussion about if Africans were or were not good Muslims.
+What followed was (I think) a long discussion about Africans; were they or were they not good Muslims?
 I assume this stems from the Africans they may have seen during the Al Qaeda days.
 I think the conclusion was that the Africans were like the Arabs and therefore considered the local equivalent of scumbags.
-They talked amongst themselves for several more minutes and I heard John McCain’s name several times but they did not ask anymore about the pending election praise be to God.
-They assured me that they like all Americans regardless of hue and it would be better to see more of them especially if they took off the helmets and body armor because that scares the kids and woman folk.
-And they scare the cows which already don’t have enough water and feed which causes them to produce even less milk and on and on .these guys can beat a point to death like nobody else I have ever seen.
+They talked among themselves for several more minutes, and I heard John McCain’s name several times, but they did not ask anymore about the pending election, praise be to God.
+They assured me that they like all Americans regardless of hue, and it would be better to see more of them, especially if they took off the helmets and body armor, because that scares the kids and woman folk.
+And their big MRAPs scare the cows, who already don’t have enough water and feed, so scaring them causes even less milk to be produced, and on and on.
+These guys knew how to beat a point to death.

 Maliks of Sherzad district